vanhoefm/macstealer/README.md

 <a id="id-change-log"></a>
 # 9. Change log

+**Version 1.2 (in progress)**

+- Improved README: focus intro on bypassing client isolation, update defenses with 802.1X remarks and to prevent stealing the default gateway's MAC address.

 **Version 1.1 (18 January 2023)**

 - By default use `8.8.8.8` as the server instead of `216.58.208.100` (both are Google servers).